mikependon/RepoDB.NET/pages/features/caching.md

 ### How to use the Cache?

-Simply pass a value to the `cacheKey` argument when calling the operation.
+Simply pass a literal string value to the `cacheKey` argument when calling the operation.

 The direct usage of the connection object requires an instance of [ICache](/interface/icache) to be explicitly passed into the `cache` argument.

 ```csharp
 var cache = CacheFactory.GetMemoryCache();